romainl/idiomatic-vimrc/README.md

 - etc.

-Historically, the normal method for installing plugins was to put each file in its corresponding directory.
+Historically, the normal method for installing plugins was to put each file in its corresponding directory under one's `vimfiles`, as above.
 It was messy and the more plugins you added the messier your `vimfiles` would get.

 To solve that problem, a number of what people call "plugin managers" appeared, all more or less built around the same logic: each plugin is kept in its own directory under a common parent directory and Vim is told where to find those plugins via `:help 'runtimepath'`.

 Note that using a plugin manager is not an absolute requirement.
-After all, the traditional way was messy but workable, but if you think you need one, make sure you read and understand the plugin manager of your choice's `README.md` before using it.
+After all, the traditional way was messy but workable, but if you think you need one, make sure you read and understand its `README.md` before using it.

 ### Vim 8's "package" feature